recallai/soundboard/README.md

 3.  **Create an .env file:**

-    Copy the `.env.sample` file to a new file named `.env` using hte command below:
+    Copy the `.env.sample` file to a new file named `.env` using the command below:

     ```bash
     cp .env.sample .env